hotosm/docs/docs/dev-practices.md

 - Generally our repos will have three key branches:
   - **dev**: the ongoing development to which PRs are made.
-  - **stage**: optional branch where new features pass quality control stages prior to deployment to the main website.
+  - **stage**: optional branch where new features pass additional testing stages prior to deployment to the main website.
   - **main**: the code that is currently deployed to the main website.